Mutai-Gilbert/Try-Gitflow/README.md

 # Try-Gitflow
 - [ ] Learning how to use Gitflow
-Practice Gitflow using a dev branch and understand how it works.
+Practice Gitflow using a dev branch and understand working from feature branch and merging it to dev works.